amandaroj/RealEstateAnalysis/README.md

 1. Sao Paulo Real Estate - Sale / Rent - April 2019
 2. https://www.kaggle.com/datasets/argonalyst/sao-paulo-real-estate-sale-rent-april-2019
-3. This dataset contains around 13.000 apartments for sale and for rent in the city of São Paulo, Brazil.
+3. This dataset contains around 13.000 apartments for sale and rent in São Paulo, Brazil.
 The data comes from multiple sources, specifically from real estate classified websites.
 4. http://dados.prefeitura.sp.gov.br/dataset/distritos
 5. This dataset provides the shapefile for creating the map of Sao Paulo’s districts in Tableau